 detailed discussion about browser support, click here.

-digital modes: While there are no decoders for
+digital modes: While there are no decoders on the WebSDR system for

 digital modes like PSK31 and RTTY (the

 processor load and system complexity would increase significantly!)

 it is possible to use a program like "Virtual Audio Cable" to

 route audio from the WebSDR running on your computer into such